- November 28, 2013

 In Gravity Badgers, play as Captain T. Bayback, a gravity badger, on a mission to save the universe from the Evil Honey Badgers.
 Navigate through physics-based puzzles across 140 levels, dodging asteroids and bosses.
 Experience a unique combination of badgers and gravity in this vibrant, 80's cartoon-inspired game, featuring a rocking soundtrack.
 Engage in five intense boss levels to complete your adventure.

-- The game offers a fun and casual experience, making it easy to pick up and play for short sessions.
+- Gravity Badgers offers a simple and casual gameplay experience, making it easy to pick up and play.

-- The unique theme of badgers in space, along with a catchy soundtrack, adds charm to the gameplay.
+- The game features a unique theme with badgers in space, which adds a fun twist to the physics-based puzzle genre.

 “Gameplay-wise, it's very simplistic, pick up and play.”